Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Fixes:
 - The Paddock now correctly shows the Mechanic instead of the Car Racer.

+3D:
+- Added an Asian variant of the Publishing Industry building.

 Characters:
 - Louis Blondel (random Swiss Archaeologist and Architect)
 - Ernst Fiechter (random Swiss Archaeologist and Architect)